Spent, but never redeemed: Airman shares his path to purpose

 |0

-This work, Spent, but never redeemed: Airman shares his path to purpose [Image 1 of 3], by Capt.
+This work, Spent, but never redeemed: Airman shares his path to purpose, by Capt.
 Matthew Chism, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT